DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ### Quiz Result Page

-We're working on a new release to redirect users to `/us/quiz-results/:id` to view their quiz result if the `DS_ENABLE_QUIZ_RESULT_PAGE` configuration variable is set to `true`.
+When the `DS_ENABLE_QUIZ_RESULT_PAGE` configuration variable is set to `true`, the current user is redirected to `/us/quiz-results/:id` to see their quiz result.

-The page displays a new `QuizResultPage` component, and expects the `:id` route parameter to be the ID of one of the Link Action entries referenced by the Quiz's `resultBlocks` multi-value reference field.
+The `QuizResultPage` component expects the `:id` route parameter to be the ID of one of the Link Action entries referenced by the Quiz's `resultBlocks` multi-value reference field.

 The `QuizResultPage` displays a static `GalleryBlock` for all of the different result ID's.